Doctoral Internship in Clinical Psychology

 Center for Anxiety will base its selection process on the entire application package noted above.

 All applications will be reviewed by the Center for Anxiety’s training committee using a Standard Application Rating Scale and evaluated for potential goodness of fit with the internship program.
 The training committee meets to determine which applicants to invite for interviews based upon the results of this review process.
 Applicants are notified whether they have received an interview by email on or before December 15.
-Interviews will occur virtually, and are scheduled on a first come, first serve basis beginning in mid-December and will continue through the end of January.
+Interviews will occur virtually, beginning in mid-December and will continue through the end of January.
 Applicants will engage in interviews with two members of the training committee.
 All interviews are conducted using a standard set of interview questions, although members of the training committee may ask additional interview questions of applicants as appropriate.

 Participation in the APPIC Match